 Enter the extraordinary Commodore Home Popham.
 Almost forgotten until recently, Popham has suddenly become fashionable with both historians and novelists, and keeps on popping up all over the place.
-He deserves this newfound interest because Sir Home Riggs Popham was an extraordinary character, who will get a blog post of his own next week.
+He deserves this newfound interest because Sir Home Riggs Popham was an extraordinary character.

-Popham had been sent to the Cape of Good Hope carrying 6,000 men to capture the place, but the Cape fell unexpectedly easily, leaving him with a small army and no war to use it in.
+Popham was a naval officer: his rank kept slipping about depending on whether or not he was politically in favour and on the effectiveness of his efforts at self-promotion.
+He had been sent to the Cape of Good Hope with a squadron carrying 6,000 men to capture the place, but the Cape fell unexpectedly easily, leaving him with a small army and no war to use it in.
 At this point, he decided that he’d head to Buenos Aires, taking 1,635 men with him (the rest being left to garrison the Cape).
 Deprived of a change for glory in South Africa, he would find it in South America.
 They sound pretty much the same, so why not?

 Historians still argue about whether this decision was politically sanctioned or not.
 It was certainly never official, but there’s quite a lot of evidence that the government did encourage him to attack Buenos Aires.

 Enter James Burke

 Either way, Popham arrived in the River Plate in June 1806, where he sails into the story of Burke in the Land of Silver.
 The Plate is a difficult river to navigate.
 Popham was quoted at the time as saying, “It was a bit bumpy,” as his ships nearly grounded on sandbanks.
 According to some accounts Popham was helped to navigate the unfamiliar river by a British agent.
 If so, it’s quite likely that the real James Burke was involved.
 Was he really?
 The joy of writing about a secret agent is that what exactly he did do is a secret.
 He may genuinely have been there, but we can’t know for sure.